-• Compilation of projects and notification of the private sector of transit projects: June - July.
+- Compilation of projects and notification of the private sector of transit projects: July August. - Development of TIP and documentation of the private sector notification process: August - September.

-- Development of TIP and documentation of the private sector notification process: July August. - Review for compliance with the 1990 Clean Air Act Amendments (CAAA) and the Americans with Disabilities Act of 1990 (ADA): July August. - Public Comment Period and Public Hearing: September October. - Technical and Policy Advisory Committees Review and Recommendation of Approval: October. - MPO (Bay-Lake Regional Planning Commission) Approval: October. - Submittal of TIP to State and Federal Agencies and to the Governor: October November.
+- Review for compliance with the 1990 Clean Air Act Amendments (CAAA) and the Americans with Disabilities Act of 1990 (ADA): August September. - Public Comment Period and Public Hearing: September October. - Technical and Policy Advisory Committees Review and Recommendation of Approval: October. - MPO (Bay-Lake Regional Planning Commission) Approval: October. - Submittal of final TIP to State and Federal Agencies and to the Governor: October November.